-1. For the entering class of 1995: Applications can be submitted to AACOMAS beginning July 1, 1994; the deadline for receipt of applications is December 1, 1994.
+1. For the entering class of 1996: Applications can be submitted to AACOMAS beginning July 1, 1995; the deadline for receipt of applications is December 1, 1995.
 Early applications are more effective than late ones, even if late applications meet the stated deadline.
-The Office of Medical Student Admissions urges all applicants to submit their applications as early as possible, preferably no later than November 1.
+The Office of Medical Student Admissions urges all applicants to submit their applications as early as possible, preferably no later than October 1.
 2. AACOMAS application request cards may be obtained from the Office of Medical Student Admissions or from a health professions advisor.
 An applicant should mail the card to AACOMAS for the application and return the completed application to AACOMAS.
 Official transcripts from each college and university should be sent to AACOMAS.
 Please do not send applications and transcripts to TCOM if application is made before the December 1 deadline for receipt of these materials by AACOMAS.
 3. Await notification of the receipt of the application.
 An applicant will first receive notice from AACOMAS and later from the Office of Medical Student Admissions.
 For each applicant, there will be an initial review of MCAT scores, the AACOMAS application and the entire academic record.
 After this screening, a decision will be made on whether or not to continue processing the application.
-If the application is considered further, the following information will be requested: - Responses to a supplemental application form. - Letter of evaluation from a premedical/ health professions advisory committee plus one more letter from a faculty member who knows the applicant well.
-If the applicant does not have a committee, three letters of evaluation are required, two of which should be from faculty members who know the applicant well. - Letter of evaluation from the applicant's most recent employer or from another person who knows the applicant well.
+If the application is considered further, the following information will be requested: - Responses to a supplemental application form. - Letters of evaluation from a premedical/ health professions advisory committee or letters from faculty members who know the applicant well. - Letters of evaluation from the applicant's most recent employer or from another person who knows the applicant well are optional.
 Letters from relatives are unacceptable.
 If the applicant has worked extensively during college or is applying several years after college, three letters from employers and supervisors are appropriate in lieu of faculty letters.
 Please consult the Office of Medical Student Admissions about this situation.
 After all required letters of evaluation are received, they will be added to the applicant's file and reviewed along with the other supporting materials.
-The Admissions Committee will then decide which applicants to invite for personal interviews.
+Decisions will then be made on which applicants to invite for personal interviews.
 Applicants who are not invited for interviews will be withdrawn from further consideration.
-Applicants accepted before June 1 may delay their medical education for one year and are guaranteed admission the following year.
+Applicants accepted before June 1 may delay their matriculation for one year and are guaranteed admission the following year.
 The request for deferment must be in writing.
-For purposes of documenting their Tand Admissions, Pinancial Ald and Fiscal Pullines intent, applicants who delay matriculation must submit an AACOMAS Early Decision Program application to TCOM, but no additional materials or interviews are required.
 Physical examination forms are sent to all accepted applicants.
 The form should be completed by the applicant's physician or, if the applicant chooses, the physical examination may be performed by a physician at TCOM's Central Family Practice Clinic.
 There is no fee, except costs of laboratory tests as needed.
 Early Decision Program In addition to processing an application as described, TCOM has an additional route of application, the Early Decision Program (EDP).
 Applicants can take advantage of the EDP if they: - are Texas residents. - have exceptional GPA and MCAT scores. - apply only to TCOM.